Resources and Important Steps for the Producer

 Begin the process of applying for funding.
 Funds are available from a variety of campus sources, including the Undergraduate Organizations Funding Committee (UOFC) and the Creative and Performing Arts Fund (CPA).
 Some dance groups secure funding by charging for admission to their performances.
 In order to apply for a UOFC grant, please use the UOFC Application Form which can be found on the Yale College Council (YCC) Orgsync platform.
 If possible, the CPA application should be submitted by the producer.
 You will need to carefully track your spending.
 The Producer Budget Worksheet is set up to help you track spending against multiple funding sources.
 Contact UP for a copy.
 Keep in mind that each funding source comes with its own stipulations.
 For example, shows that use CPA funding cannot charge for admission.

 Apply for a performance space.
 Application for theater venues is integrated into the CPA application.
-The application, along with additional information about the CPA Awards, may be found here.
-Groups NOT applying for a CPA award may use a unified application for the Off Broadway and College Theaters.
+The application, along with additional information about the CPA Awards, may be found on the Creative and Performing Arts website.
+Whether or not they are using the CPA to apply for funds, all dance groups must also complete the UP Dance Application to apply for a venue.
+This form is only available during each CPA application period.
 Students may apply in September for projects proposed in the Fall semester, or that will be produced prior to Spring Break.
 Students may apply in January for projects produced at any time during the Spring semester.
-Students may apply in April for projects produced prior to Fall Break the following year.
-After each application cycle, remaining time slots, if any, are awarded on a rolling basis.
-When open, the applications are linked from this page.
+After each application cycle, remaining performance time slots are awarded on a rolling basis.
 Application for limited dates in the Co-op and ECA theaters is handled by special arrangement at the beginning of each academic year.
 Details are emailed to the dance leader panlist each year.
 When applying for venues, remember the following:

-• Keep in mind that not all venues are suitable for dance.
+- Keep in mind that not all venues are suitable for dance.
 Any high impact dance activity needs to take place on a “sprung” floor.
-Venues that have sprung floors include the Off Broadway Theater, Morse-Stiles Crescent Theater, and the Hopper Cabaret.
+Venues that have sprung floors include the Off Broadway Theater, Morse-Stiles Crescent Theater, the Hopper Cabaret, and the Lighten Theater.
 A complete list of venues, and information about their floor surfaces, may be found here.
 Undergraduate Production also has a portable sprung floor that can be used for a fee.

 If you are not using the CPA application, contact UP to start a conversation about your event.

 As soon as you receive confirmation of funding and approval to use a venue, set up an appointment with one of the UP Technical Directors to discuss your project.
 The goal is to discuss the scope and scale of your project and establish a plan for realizing your vision.
 This appointment should take place no less than four weeks prior to the date you intend to load into a theater space.
-Please fill out a Production Application to the best of your ability and bring it to this meeting.
 As many of your production staff members as possible should attend.

 Step 3: Assemble a qualified staff